krabberod/omg/01_Zazzy/README.md

 ```
 _Runtime on test data: 34 mins._

+NOTE 02.12.2020: A new versjon of cutadapt (v.
+3.0) was just released, which allows demultiplexing on multiple cores.
+It seems to scale linearly, so adding ```-j 8``` actually speeds up the process 8 times!
+The scripts should be updated to the new version, since this potentially can save many hours of the analysis.

 ### Script 2
 Removes fastq files with a low number of sequences (if any).